Milan Zeleny: Personal life

 In 2012, he declared his intention to run for presidency of the Czech Republic, but then withdrew from the presidential election race.
-He has been a resident of Tenafly, New Jersey.
+He was a resident of Tenafly, New Jersey.

+Zeleny died at his home in New Jersey on December 24, 2023, at the age of 81.

 Academic career

 Prior to 1967, Zeleny's research involved Critical Path Analysis.
 In 1972 he initiated research on Multiple Criteria Decision Making (MCDM).
 Later he devoted himself to the field of Knowledge Management, and released the first publication in this field in 1987.
 Other areas of research include Games with multiple payoffs, Integrated Process Management (IPM), Knowledge-based theory of fuzzy sets, Baťa System of Management, High-technology management, Mass customization, Portfolio selection, Risk analysis, Measurement of consumer attitudes, Human intuition, Creativity and judgment, Simulation models of biological organization, Autopoiesis, Artificial life (AL), Osmotic growths and synthetic biology, Spontaneous social organizations and early computer modeling (via GPSS, APL, FORTRAN and BASIC).

-In recent years, his research mainly focuses on corporation as a living organism (The BioCycle of Business).
+In later years, his research mainly focused on corporation as a living organism (The BioCycle of Business).
 He also became active in consulting and later on in CEO coaching, while pursuing practical projects of Entrepreneurial University, Electro-mobility, Recycling and remanufacturing, and Integration of data, information, knowledge and wisdom into a coherent DIKW Management support.